-5.1.
-Delivery Mechanisms
+5.1 Delivery mechanisms

-- (a) All Participants must ensure that all B2B Transactions and Acknowledgements are sent via the e-Hub in accordance with the requirements of this Procedure, subject to contingency provisions set out in section 9 of this Procedure. - (b) The National B2B Infrastructure used to deliver B2B Transactions supports "once and once only delivery".
-Subject to 5.11: - (i) Participants and AEMO must not re-use ase:MessageID where they have received a Message Acknowledgement from the Recipient for that Message. - (ii) Participants and AEMO must not re-use ase:TransactionID where they have received a Transaction Acknowledgement from the Recipient for that Transaction. - (c) Participants acknowledge and accept that Transactions and Acknowledgements may be delivered to a Participant out of sequence.
+- a.
+All Participants must ensure that all B2B Transactions and Acknowledgements are sent via the e- Hub in accordance with the requirements of this Procedure, subject to contingency provisions set out in section 9 of this Procedure. - b.
+The National B2B Infrastructure used to deliver B2B Transactions supports "once and once only delivery".
+Subject to 5.11: - c.
+Participants and AEMO must not re-use ase:MessageID where they have received a Message Acknowledgement from the Recipient for that Message. - d.
+Participants and AEMO must not re-use ase:TransactionID where they have received a Transaction Acknowledgement from the Recipient for that Transaction. - e.
+Participants acknowledge and accept that Transactions and Acknowledgements may be delivered to a Participant out of sequence.
 Participant systems must not assume a given delivery sequence.
 Refer to the B2B Procedures for any specific out of sequence handling requirements.

-5.2.
-Participant Addressing
+5.2 Participant addressing

-- (a) Participants and AEMO must issue B2B Messages using valid ParticipantIDs (as published by AEMO) in the ase:To and ase:From fields of the Message header. - (b) Participants and AEMO must ensure that ParticipantIDs used relate to the appropriate role for the NMI for the B2B Message (e.g. a Retailer ParticipantID must not be used in the ase:From field for an ase:MeterDataNotification). - (c) Participants and AEMO must ensure that the Participant IDs used in Request and Response Transactions match.
+- a.
+Participants and AEMO must issue B2B Messages using valid ParticipantIDs (as published by AEMO) in the ase:To and ase:From fields of the Message header. - b.
+Participants and AEMO must ensure that ParticipantIDs used relate to the appropriate role for the NMI for the B2B Message (e.g. a Retailer ParticipantID must not be used in the ase:From field for an ase:MeterDataNotification). - c.
+Participants and AEMO must ensure that the Participant IDs used in Request and Response Transactions match.
 That is, the ase:From Participant ID in the Request (e.g. ase:ServiceOrderRequest) must be the same as the ase:To ParticipantID in the Response (e.g. ase:ServiceOrderResponse).
 Participants must ensure that ParticipantIDs used in any Acknowledgements match the Transaction to which they relate.

-5.3.
-Message Equivalents
+5.3 Message equivalents

-(a) The table below provides the mapping of equivalent messages and transactions between protocols.
+The table below provides the mapping of equivalent messages and transactions between protocols.